 This M.S., non-thesis, degree program is designed to provide post-baccalaureate training in any area of biology, primarily through the completion of traditional lecture and laboratory courses.
-This degree program can be completed in as little as one year, but multiple-year plans of study can also be accommodated.
-In the pursuit of this degree, you will work closely with a faculty advisor who will help you to tailor a program of study to match your educational needs.
+This degree program can be completed in as little as one calendar year, but typically is pursued over two or more academic years.
+Formulation of a plan of study is accomplished with the guidance of a faculty advisor who will help you to tailor a program of study to match your educational needs.

 Who is this degree program for?

 This degree is appropriate for talented students who already possess an undergraduate degree in the sciences and who want to strengthen or broaden their biology knowledge.
 Moreover, it can be used as a path to career advancement or as a stepping stone on the way to other graduate or professional programs.

 This degree requires completion of 30 credits of study.
 The UNC catalogs contain the official descriptions and requirements of all programs at the university.

 In addition to information about yourself and your academic history, applicants are asked to provide letters of recommendation, a curriculum vitae (CV) or resume, and a letter of intent.
 The following sections offer advice on how to maximize the impact of those documents.

 Letters of recommendation for your applicationWhat letters should include

 Letters of recommendation (also called letters of reference) are extremely important to your application.
 Choose the people that you ask to write these letters thoughtfully.
 Letter writers should be able to comment on your potential for successful graduate work from a position of experience.
 Typically, they will be academic faculty or work supervisors that have knowledge of your academic or scholarly performance and other attributes relevant to success in graduate school.A good letter of reference will be printed on letterhead stationery and include the following:

 - A statement of how the person knows you and for how long

 - An indication of the person's professional expertise